Optimization of inventory and capacity in large-scale assembly systems using extreme-value theory: Stochastic Demand

-Using $P_N^{A}(z)$ as described in Definition \ref{def: P_N^A}, we can solve the minimization problem, which yields the optimal inventory and capacity given in Lemma \ref{lem: solution minimization problem}.
+Using $P_N^{A}(z)$ as described in Definition \ref{def: P_N^A}, we can solve the minimization problem, which yields the optimal base-stock level and net capacity given in Lemma \ref{lem: solution minimization problem}.
 The proofs concerning the solution and subsequent convergence results are provided in Appendix \ref{app: proofs dependent model}. \begin{defn} We define

 \end{defn} \begin{lem} Let $(b^{(N)})_{N\geq 1}, (h^{(N)})_{N\geq 1}$ be sequences such that $h^{(N)}>0$ and $b^{(N)}>0$ for all $N$, and $\gamma_N=Nh^{(N)}/(Nh^{(N)}+b^{(N)})$.
 Let $\left(\OptimalWABetaN,\OptimalWAIN\right)$ minimize $F_N(I,\beta)$.
 Then